Wolfsauge/podman_build_bend/README.md

 ## Example Usage

-In order to use the stable image with podman and GPU, the following commands can be used.
+The following commands will run the stable image using podman and GPU.

 ```shell
 podman run \